S-Balasurya/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**
 ~~~
-Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
+Program to design a half adder and full subtractor circuit and verify its truth table in quartus using Verilog programming.

 module Exp4(a,b,cin,sum,carry,diff,borrow);
 input a,b,cin;